Executive Summary

 3.2 The Director of Education is responsible for:

-implementing and operationalizing the Tobacco and Smoke-Free Environment policy.
+- implementing and operationalizing the Cannabis, Electronic Cigarettes, Tobacco - A Smoke-Free Environment policy.

 4. Definitions

 All administrative and non-administrative Board-operated buildings or lands owned or occupied by the Board including schools.
-Board-owned vehicles and machinery is also considered to be Board property.
+Board-owned vehicles and machinery are also considered to be Board property.

-A vapourizer or inhalant-type device, whether called an electronic cigarette or by any other name, that contains a power source and heating element and produces vapour intended to be inhaled.
+Electronic cigarette refers to a vapourizer or inhalant-type device, whether called an electronic cigarette or by any other name, that contains a power source and heating element designed to heat a substance and produce a vapour intended to be inhaled by the user of the device directly through the mouth, whether or not the vapour contains nicotine.

 Approved: 1996